See our video tutorial here – new for Capture One 23

 - Select an image in the browser.

-- Navigate to the Styles and Presets tool in the Adjustments tool tab or from the Adjustments menu.
-Alternatively, select the Style tool icon in the main toolbar.
-Note that the Style tool icon is not added by default.
+- Navigate to the Styles and Presets tool in the Style tool tab or from the Adjustments menu.

-- Go to the Built-in-Styles folder (or User Styles folder) and scroll over the list.
+- Go to the Built-in-Styles folder (or Custom Styles folder) and scroll over the list.